jleberle/jleberle.github.io/content/courses/3703/index.md

 |   D   |    60-69%     |
 |   F   | Less than 60% |

-#### Grade Disputes
+##### Grade Disputes

-Students wishing to dispute their grades (outside of obvious mathematical errors or clarification of comments) are required to wait 24 hours after the assignment has been handed back and then need to attend office hours (or schedule a meeting) **with the person who graded their work** to formally discuss the grade they received.
-Be prepared to come to the meeting with specific points you feel were not taken into account by your grader.
-If I did not grade your assignment I will only meet with you *after* you have talked to the TA.
-We reserve the right to raise *or* lower your grade at these meetings.
+Students wishing to dispute their grades (outside of obvious mathematical errors or clarification of comments) are required to wait 24 hours after the assignment has been handed back and then need to attend office hours (or schedule a meeting) to formally discuss the grade they received.
+Be prepared to come to the meeting with specific points you feel were not taken into account with your grade.
+I reserve the right to raise *or* lower your grade at these meetings.

-Due to the Federal Educational Rights and Privacy Act (FERPA), we **do not** answer any emails related to grades.
-Emails about grades will not be answered, students unsure about where they stand in class need to come see us in person.
+Due to the Federal Educational Rights and Privacy Act (FERPA), I **do not** answer any emails related to grades.
+Emails about grades will not be answered, students unsure about where they stand in class need to come see me in person.

-#### Drops

-Important deadlines for dropping the class are:

-- January 21 (Tuesday): 100% refund for dropped class
-- January 24 (Friday): Partial refund for dropped class
-- February 26 (Wednesday): Six Week Grades
-- April 11 (Friday): Withdraw deadline

-#### Incomplete Grades

-University policy requires that students complete *at least 50%* of the assigned coursework to receive an "incomplete" grade.
-While I will only give incompletes in extremely rare situations, be advised you will need to finish the coursework within a year to remove the incomplete, otherwise you will receive the grade you earned at that time (e.g. I/B becomes a B, etc.) **Incompletes are not automatic**, you need to meet with me in person to arrange an incomplete.

 ## Additional Policies

-#### Late Work/Resubmissions
+##### Late Work

-- All out of class assignments are due to Canvas by 11:59PM on the date listed in the syllabus.
-After the deadline you have 48 hours to submit the assignment for late work credit with 10% off per day late.
+All assignments besides exams are due to Canvas by 11:59PM on the date listed in the syllabus.
+After the deadline you have two days to submit the assignment for late work credit with 10% off per day late (the late work window **does not** apply to the in-class exams).
+Late work penalties are automatically deducted by Canvas and the late work window starts immediately after the full credit deadline.
+Once the late work window has passed assignments may not be submitted for credit.

-- Extensions are only available for illness or extenuating circumstances with appropriate documentation provided.
-All extension requests must be submitted in a timely manner.
-- Exams do not have a late work window for completion.
-Exams may only be made up with appropriate documentation for extenuating circumstances and all makeups are at my discretion.
-- Course absences due to scheduled events (e.g. field trips, sports absences, etc.) are not grounds for making up the assignment at a later date.
-If you know you are going to be absent for an event you need to either submit the assignment early or schedule a time to take the exam prior to the class period in which it is offered.
-- Technical issues do not qualify for extensions on assignments.
-If you run into a technical issue prior to the deadline, email Dr. Eberle a copy of the assignment as an email attachment *prior to the deadline*, links to Google Docs or other online services will not be accepted.
+All extensions for full credit must have appropriate dated documentation and be made in a timely manner.
+Any extension requests without documentation or made excessively late will not be granted.
+Technical issues cannot be sufficiently verified and do not qualify for extensions so do not wait until the late minute to submit assignments to avoid late penalties or missed assignments.

+##### Resubmissions / Extra Credit

-- Assignments may not be resubmitted or revised for additional credit after the assignment deadline has passed.
-Make sure to verify your submission to Canvas is both the correct assignment and displaying correctly.
-Wrongly submitted assignments are not grounds for resubmissions.
+You have unlimited submissions prior to the assignment deadline and I will grade the most recent submission (excluding syllabus quiz which offers two attempts).
+Once the deadline passes assignments cannot be resubmitted or redone for additional credit.
+Make sure you verify your assignment has been submitted to Canvas and is the correct assignment to ensure credit.
+Wrongly submitted assignments are not grounds for extensions or makeups.

-#### Extra Credit

 There are **two extra credit opportunities in the course this semester**.
 First, students who turn in all assignments on-time this semester will receive 25 extra points at the end of the semester.
 Students with an approved extension request will still be eligible for the bonus points.
 Second, if 75% of the class completes the online course evaluation at the end of the semester, the entire class will receive 25 bonus points on the final exam.
-There are no additional opportunities for bonus points this semester.
+Students may also earn bonus points if they email me by Friday of the first week of classes with their favorite thing.

-#### Class conduct
+##### Class conduct

-- Laptops are only allowed for note taking.
-Any non-class use will be subject to dismissal from class and loss of attendance points.
+- You may use a laptop only to take notes for the course, violations can result in loss of attendance points.
-- Cellphones may not be used at any point during lecture and should be on silent and *in your backpack* not on your lap or desk, usage will result in dismissal from class and loss of attendance points.
+- Phones may not be used in any circumstance and headphones must be taken off during the class period.
 - Taking photographs, videos, or audio recordings of the lectures or PowerPoint slides is strictly prohibited.
 - Do not pack up prior to class being formally dismissed.
 Packing up early is not only disrespectful but causes too much noise for others to properly hear the lecture.
 - You are expected to conduct yourself in a professional manner.
 History has a number of controversial events and we will address some of these.
 Please respect the views of your classmates and treat everyone with decency.

-#### Accessibility Services

-According to the Americans with Disabilities Act, each student with a disability is responsible for notifying the University of their disability and requesting accommodations.
-If you think you have a qualified disability and need accommodations, you should notify the instructor and request verification of eligibility for accommodations from Student Accessibility Services.
-Please advise the instructor of such disability and desired accommodations at some point before, during, or immediately after the first scheduled class period.
-Faculty members are obligated to respond when they receive official notice of a disability, but are under no obligation to provide retroactive accommodations.
-To receive services, you must submit appropriate documentation and complete an intake process during which the existence of a qualified disability is verified and reasonable accommodations are identified.
-Go to https://accessibility.okstate.edu for additional information.

-**Students wishing to use SAS accommodations must see me in office hours to discuss their accommodations**
+- Repeated violations of course policies may result in dismissal from lecture and/or loss of attendance points.

-#### Plagiarism/Academic Integrity
+##### Plagiarism/Academic Integrity

 Intentional cheating on any assignment will result in formal academic integrity violation proceedings including referral to the Office of Student Conduct, and may result in a failing grade for the entire course and/or receiving a permanent notation of a violation of academic integrity on your transcript (F!)
 All students should be familiar with university academic integrity guidelines and procedures, including the right to appeal charges.
 For more information you may contact the Office of Academic Affairs, 101 Whitehurst, 405-744-5627, or visit http://academicintegrity.okstate.edu

-Specific course policies:

-- All work must be your own original work this semester.
-You are not allowed to re-use or re-submit assignments from other courses or work with others on completing assignments.
-- Outside sources are strictly prohibited in the course.
-You may only use the assigned course materials and lecture notes to complete assignments in the course.
-- The use of artificial intelligence programs such as ChatGPT is strictly prohibited in the course.

-\newpage

-# Class Schedule (Subject to Change)

-### Due Dates

-- 1/19: Syllabus Quiz
-- 1/29: Primary Source Response #1
-- 2/12: In-Class Exam
-- 2/26: Primary Source Response #2
-- 3/12: In-Class Exam
-- 4/2: Primary Source Response #3
-- 4/23: Primary Source Response #4
-- 5/5: Final Exam (Check Canvas for time)

-### Week 1 (1/13 - 1/17): Introductions and The Process of History
-- **SUNDAY** Syllabus Quiz
-* **DUE BY WEEK TWO**: Three blue books to a TA or myself in office hours

-### Week 2 (1/20 - 1/24): Reconstruction
-- **MONDAY**: No Class, Martin Luther King, Jr. Day
-* *Textbook supplement to lectures*: Foner, Chapter 15

-### Week 3 (1/27 - 1/31): The West
-* *Textbook supplement to lecture*: Foner, Chapter 16
-* **WEDNESDAY**: Primary Source Response #1

-### Week 4 (1/3 - 1/7): Gilded Age
-* *Textbook supplement to lectures*: Foner, Chapter 16, 17

-### Week 5 (2/10 - 2/14): The Progressive Era
-* *Textbook supplement to lecture*: Foner, Chapter 18
-* **WEDNESDAY:** In-class Exam 1

-### Week 6 (2/17 - 2/21): American Empire and War
-* *Textbook supplement to lecture*: Foner, Chapter 19

-### Week 7 (2/24 - 2/28): The 1920s and the Crash
-* *Textbook supplement to lecture*: Foner, Chapter 20
-* **WEDNESDAY**: Primary Source Response #2

-### Week 8 (3/3 - 3/7): The Great Depression
-* *Textbook supplement to lecture*: Foner, Chapters 21

-### Week 9 (3/10 - 3/14): World War II and the Early Cold War
-* *Textbook supplement to lecture*: Foner, Chapter 22
-* **WEDNESDAY**: In-class Exam 2

-### Week 10 (3/17 - 3/21): Spring Break

-### Week 11 (3/24 - 3/28): Civil Rights Movement
-* *Textbook supplement to lecture*: Relevant parts within Foner, Chapter 24-25

-### Week 12 (3/31 - 4/4): Vietnam and The Tumultuous '60s
-* *Textbook supplement to lecture*: Relevant parts within Foner, Chapter 25
-* **WEDNESDAY**: Primary Source Response #3

-### Week 13 (4/7 - 4/11): The Rise of Conservatism and the 1970s
-* *Textbook supplement to lecture*: Relevant parts within Foner, Chapter 26 (First half)

-### Week 14 (4/14 - 3/18): Reagan's Revolution
-* *Textbook supplement to lecture*: Foner, Chapter 26 (Second Half)

-### Week 15 (4/21 - 4/25): New World Order
-* *Textbook supplement to lecture*: Foner, Chapter 27
-* **WEDNESDAY**: Primary Source Response #4

-### Week 16 (4/28 - 5/2): The Road to Today
-* *Textbook supplement to lecture*: Relevant parts within Foner, Chapter 28
-* **FINAL EXAM**: May 5th
+All work completed for the course must be your own original work and only utilize assigned course materials.
+You are not allowed to work on assignments with others, re-submit previously used assignments, or use outside sources.
+Failure to comply can result in failure on the assignment or formal academic integrity inquiries.

+Use of artificial intelligence programs is strictly prohibited on all assignments in the course.

+## Class Schedule (Subject to Change)

+All readings besides Nagle's book are included on Canvas

+##### Week 1 (1/15 - 1/19): The Long History of the Red Earth
+* **Sunday, January 19:** Syllabus Quiz on Canvas

+##### Week 2 (1/20 - 1/24): Empires in Conflict

+Readings:

+- Timmerman, "Contested Indigenous Landscapes: Indian Mounds and the Political Creation of the Mythical 'Mound Builder' Race"

+##### Week 3 (1/27 - 1/31): The American Arrivals
+* **Tuesday**: Reading Response One

+##### Week 4 (2/3 - 2/7):  Indigenous Removals

+Readings:

+- Indian removal primary source documents

+##### Week 5 (2/10 - 2/14): The Early History of Indian Territory
+* **Tuesday**: Reading Response Two

+##### Week 6 (2/17 - 2/21): Review and Exam
+* **Thursday**: Exam One

+##### Week 7 (2/24 - 2/28): The Tribes Divided: Civil War and Reconstruction in Indian Territory

+Readings:

+- Circe Strum, "Blood Politics, Racial Classification, and Cherokee National Identity: The Trials and Tribulations of the Cherokee Freedmen"

+##### Week 8 (3/3 - 3/7): Dispossessions and the Path to Statehood
+* **Tuesday**: Reading Response Three

+##### Week 9 (3/10 - 3/14):  Progressivism and Early Statehood

+##### Week 10 (3/17 - 3/21): Spring Break

+##### Week 11 (3/24 - 3/28): Review and Exam
+* **Thursday**: Exam Two

+##### Week 12 (3/31 - 4/4): Oklahoma Radicalism and the Oil Boom

+##### Week 13 (4/7 - 4/11): The Boom's Dark Side: The Tulsa Race Massacre and the Osage Murders

+* **Tuesday**: Reading Response Four

+##### Week 14 (4/14 - 4/18): The Earth Moved: Oklahoma's Dust Bowl Depression

+##### Week 15 (4/21 - 4/25): Civil Rights in Oklahoma

+* **Tuesday**: Reading Response Five

+##### Week 16 (4/28 - 5/2): Oklahoma as a Modern State

+##### Final Exam: Thursday, May 8th, 2PM